 Dining Out in Porto

 The affordability of dining out in Porto is relative depending on where you are coming from.
 Compared to most major European cities,dining out in Porto is affordable.
-Compared to me having lived in Greece for the last three years, restaurants in Porto are more expensive than what I am used to!
+Compared to me having lived in Greece for the last four years, restaurants in Porto are more expensive than what I am used to!

 Touristic restaurants line the streets that overlook the river Douro.
 They do not offer the best quality or prices in town.